 Defective household appliances can have severe effects.
 A faulty microwave, oven, curling iron, or dishwasher may damage your home or injure you and your family.

-Your Lawyer May Help You Pursue Multiple Damages
+A Lawyer Can Help You Pursue Multiple Damages

 If you were injured due to a defective product, you should not be left with the financial burden that your injuries caused.
 The cost of damages and injuries from a defective product can add up quickly.
 In your pursuit of compensation, your lawyer may fight for the following damages to be covered: